in , ,

 Broomhill Sculpture Gardens

-Walk through the South-West’s most enchanting gardens featuring over 200 sculptures.
-Dogs are welcome throughout the hotel, art gallery, and sculpture gardens.
+Walk through gardens featuring over 200 sculptures.
+Dogs are welcome in the hotel, art gallery, and sculpture gardens.

 Docton Mill Gardens & Tea Rooms